Jovidai/vis_tech_2.github.io/README.md

 # vis_tech_2.github.io
-Hi, this is the assignment for my Vis Tech 2 course.
+Hi, here are some assignments for my Vis Tech 2 course.